 To determine your potential savings, compare community college costs to 4-year college costs.
 Also, compare state versus private college costs and the costs of attending college in-state vs out of state.
 Doing these comparisons can potentially save you a large amount of money on your college education.

-As you compare costs, also look at college rankings and reviews to help you make the best decision that works for you.
+As you compare costs, also look at college rankings and reviews to help you make the best decision.

 3. Research scholarships, grants, assistantships, and even crowdfunding to pay for college

-While you might not qualify for an assistantship in your first year of college, it's possible to get one as you gain more college experience and advance your education.
-This can also help knock a chunk off your college expenses.
+You may not qualify for an assistantship in your first year, but it's possible to get one as you gain more college experience.
+It can also help knock a chunk off your college expenses.

 Be sure to keep your grades up before and during college to keep your scholarships

 Most scholarships require at least a 3.0, while some require you to maintain a 3.5 while you are in college.
-Make sure you are aware of the requirements, so you can keep your scholarship.
+Make sure you are aware of the requirements to keep your scholarship.